mnmami/Training/README.md

 - Use `vagrant suspend`/`resume` (see here https://www.vagrantup.com/docs/cli/suspend.html for more) to save the state of the machine and pick up where you left off the last time, and avoid to start from scratch.
 ---

-Have a question on the above? no panic, shoot me an email on: mami@cs.uni-bonn.de
+Have a question on the above? no panic, shoot me an email at: mami@cs.uni-bonn.de